TWG | MacTeX | Donate | FAQ | Fonts | Help | References | Support | Acknowledgments | TUG

 In 2006, MacTeX installed Thomas Esser's teTeX distribution using a redistribution packaged by Gerben Wierda.
 In May of 2006, Esser announced the end of support for teTeX, and recommended that users switch to TeX Live.
 This caused a flurry of activity throughout the TeX world.
 The Mac OS X support for multiple distributions is one outcome of this activity.

 between active distributions.
-If there is an error in MacTeX-2016, you can temporarily retreat to MacTeX-2015 until the error is fixed.
+If there is an error in MacTeX-2019, you can temporarily retreat to MacTeX-2018 until the error is fixed.

 Instead, administer TeX Distributions using TeX Live Utility in /Applications/TeX.
-Choose the "Reconfigure Distributions" menu item in the Configure Menu.
+Choose the "Change Default TeX Live Version" menu item in the Configure Menu.
 A list of available TeX distributions on your machine will appear.
 The active distribution will be indicated with a blue dot.
 Select the radio button associated with an item in the list to choose a new active distribution.

 Before El Capitan, this link was /usr/texbin.
 But Apple no longer permits users to write to the /usr directory, even if they have root support.
 The links /usr/texbin and /Library/TeX/texbin were otherwise completely equivalent.
 Older applications may still be configured to use /usr/texbin.